AdityaKumarRaushan/KoinX/README.md

 # KoinX
 This project is a server-side application built using **Node.js** and **MongoDB**.
-The purpose of this project is to import cryptocurrency trade data from a CSV file, store it in the database, and provide functionality to retrieve the asset-wise balance for a given timestamp.
+This project aims to import cryptocurrency trade data from a CSV file, store it in the database, and provide functionality to retrieve the asset-wise balance for a given timestamp.

 ---